na-na-hi/renget/archive/EtF_Intro.md

 Alakazam thought this back-and-forth wouldn’t finish until the sun blew up so he decided to cut it off short.
 “So, are you going to cover the cost of the fee, or not?”

-The guildmaster opened his mouth about to say something, but the Combusken beat him to the punch, “Yeah, I’m gonna cover the cost and you’re the one paying me so you know I’m good for it.”
+The guildmaster opened his mouth to say something, but the Combusken beat him to the punch, “Yeah, I’m gonna cover the cost and you’re the one paying me so you know I’m good for it.”

 “Very well… Combusken go to the bank and withdraw the exam fee.”
 The President, frustrated that he’ll have to put up with humans a little while longer, gave Lliam a glare that looked like he was trying to shoot daggers into his soul, “You, stupid human, gather everyone here into the Lobby, while I prepare the test you’re going to fail.”

-Lliam said “Alright sir…” but thought “Wow!
-What a fuckin’ Jackass.”
+Lliam said “Alright sir…” but thought “Jackass.”

 KFC set off for the bank and the Guildmaster had to figure out a way to round up the hyperactive autists known as members of the Clover Guild, leaving President Alakazam and a riled-up Chatot left in the office to create an exam.